adeelz92/Tensorrt-Python-Inference-for-Caffe-SSD/README.md

 # Tensorrt-Python-Inference-for-Caffe-SSD

 This code provides a python wrapper for inference of SSD caffe models.
 Change the prototxt file by following these instructions and run caffe_ssd.py.
+In the code change all_classes variable to your required classes.

 https://docs.nvidia.com/deeplearning/tensorrt/release-notes/tensorrt-5.html#rel_5-0-2